HoChiak/whypy/README.md

 10. **Interpretation:**

-   a) Please refer to the given literature

-   b) Please refer to the given literature
+    Please refer to the given literature

 ---